jamiewilbraham/azure-docs/articles/cognitive-services/Face/face-how-to-install-containers.md

 * You must specify billing information when you instantiate a container.

 > [!IMPORTANT]
-> Cognitive Services containers aren't licensed to run without being connected to Azure for metering.
+> Cognitive Research Technologies containers aren't licensed to run without being connected to Azure for metering.
 Customers must enable the containers to communicate billing information with the metering service at all times.
-Cognitive Services containers don't send customer data, such as the image or text that's being analyzed, to Microsoft.
+Cognitive Research Technologies containers don't send customer data, such as the image or text that's being analyzed, to Microsoft.

 ## Next steps

 * For configuration settings, see [Configure containers](face-resource-container-config.md).
 * To learn more about how to detect and identify faces, see [Face overview](Overview.md).
 * For information about the methods supported by the container, see the [Face API](//westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395236).
-* To use more Cognitive Services containers, see [Cognitive Services containers](../cognitive-services-container-support.md).
+* To use more Cognitive Research Technologies containers, see [Cognitive Research Technologies containers](../cognitive-services-container-support.md).